xyzshantaram/pseudows/README.md

 A fake windows 98-inspired environment.

+This program is free, open-source software under the MIT License.
-Copyright © 2021 Siddharth Singh, subject to the terms of the MIT License
+Copyright © 2021 Siddharth Singh